Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Conclusion

 \section{Conclusion}

 In this paper, we introduce the task of 3D phrase aware grounding (3DPAG), which aims to localize the target object in the 3D scenes while identifying non-target ones mentioned in the sentence.
-Furthermore, we label about 400K phrase-level annotations from 170K sentences in existing 3DVG datasets.
-By exploiting newly proposed datasets, we introduce a novel framework, \ie, PhraseRefer, where phrase-object alignment optimization and phrase-specific pre-training are proposed for learning object-level, phrase-aware representations.
-In the experiment, we extend previous 3DVG methods to the phrase-aware scenario, and prove that 3DPAG can effectively boost the 3DVG results.
-Moreover, PhraseRefer achieves state-of-the-art results on three datasets for both 3DVG and 3DPAG tasks.
-We believe that our proposed datasets and method will facilitate future research in the field of 3D visual language.
+Furthermore, we label about 227K phrase-level annotations from 88K sentences in existing 3DVG datasets.
+We exploit newly proposed datasets and introduce phrase-object alignment optimization and phrase-specific pre-training for learning object-level, phrase-aware representations.
+In the experiment, we extend previous 3DVG methods to the phrase-aware scenario and prove that 3DPAG can effectively boost the 3DVG results.
+Moreover, our enhanced models achieve state-of-the-art results on three datasets for both 3DVG and 3DPAG tasks.